 To maintain a manageable wardrobe, you can establish a “one in, one out” policy.

-This means that you need to let go of an existing item each time you bring a new item to your wardrobe.
+This means you must let go of an existing item each time you bring a new item to your wardrobe.

 How many clothes do I need as a minimalist?